In this exclusive interview, beautiful TV personality Vanessa Rae shares her greatest eco-concerns….and eco-sins!

-Vanessa Rae is a reporter, host, producer, and writer who loves telling a great story.
+Vanessa Rae is a bubbly reporter, host, producer, and writer who loves telling a great story.
 A New York native, she enjoys talking to interesting characters on the street just as much as interviewing major celebrities.

-You may have seen Vanessa hosting several series for the Today show/Today.com, interviewing actors, musicians, and comedians for AXS Live, or testing out the hottest new gadgets and technology as the host of Syfy’s DVICE TV.
+You may have seen her hosting several series for the Today show/Today.com, interviewing actors, musicians, and comedians for AXS Live, or testing out the hottest new gadgets and technology as the host of Syfy’s DVICE TV.

 What’s the most positive thing you do for the environment in your daily life?

 I’m a vegan, which has many positives.
 It’s great for animals, very healthy, and it has a huge positive impact on the environment.

 I love eating out and I don’t like to waste food.
 That means I’m often guilty of leaving restaurants with a doggie bag.
 I also get take out or have food delivered sometimes.
 Unfortunately most restaurants don’t have compostable takeaway containers.
 I do ask that they don’t give me any plastic bags, plastic utensils, etc. Living in New York I use public transportation and don’t often drive, but I do travel a lot which means flying on planes.